Tips for Keeping Your Linens Like New

 Your linens—bedding, tablecloths, napkins, and towels—are items that you probably use on a daily basis.
-You also probably invested time and expense in finding the perfect linens for your home, and will want to keep them looking pristine.
+You also probably invested time and expense in finding the perfect items for your home, and will want to keep them looking pristine.
 But, because these kinds of linens are frequently used, it’s important to learn how to take care of them so they last, keep looking good, and continue to give you joy for years to come.

 This is especially true when it comes to maintaining your bed sheets and towels, which get hours of use each and every day.
 It makes such a difference to know that when you go to bed or wrap yourself in a towel after a bath, your linens are fresh, clean, and oh-so-comfy!
 But how do you go about preserving the color and integrity of the fabric?
 And how can you wash, dry, and store your linens so they look and feel as fabulous as the day you brought them home?
 Read on for all the tips you need to keep your linens like new.